Welcome to RunCloud – the best way to manage your cloud servers and web applications.

 Step 1: Connect Your Server to RunCloud

-Before you can use RunCloud, you need to connect it to a virtual or dedicated server that runs Ubuntu.
+Before using RunCloud, you need to connect it to a virtual or dedicated server that runs Ubuntu.
 This tutorial will cover only the necessary steps for launching your first server.

-RunCloud does not support virtual machines that use OpenVz virtualization technology.
-Before connecting a server to RunCloud, you must provision a fresh server that is accessible from the internet.
+RunCloud does not support virtual machines that use OpenVZ virtualization technology.
+Before connecting a server to RunCloud, you must provision a fresh server accessible from the internet.
 When creating a server, make sure it meets the following requirements:

 - More than 2GB of disk storage